nselem/corason/README.md

 `$ docker run --rm -i -t -v $(pwd):/usr/src/CORASON  nselem/evodivmet /bin/bash`

-**$(pwd)** points to your working directory were you store your query file and GENOMES database.
+**$(pwd)** points to your working directory where you store your query file and GENOMES database.
-Use absolute paths, if you don’t know the path to your dir, place yourself on your directory and type on the terminal
+Use absolute paths.
+If you do not know the path to your current working directory type on the terminal
 `$ pwd`
 **/usr/src/CORASON** is fixed at the docker images, you should always use this name.